miwoh/create-automation-docs/README.md

+> **_NOTE:_** This readme and this script was created by utilizing Gemini Pro by Google and GitHub Copilot.
+Use at your own discretion.
+Read everything before running anything.

 # Jira Automation Documentation Generator

 This tool parses **Jira Automation** export files (JSON) and converts them into human-readable documentation.
 It can generate a local **Markdown** file or upload the documentation directly to **Confluence Cloud** using the Atlassian Document Format (ADF) for rich formatting.